timothyhollabaugh/main-server/backend/README.md

 This is done by joining the users and dpeartments tables via the foreign keys in the user_department table

 `GET /user_departments/?searchterm=searchtype,parameter`
+Searches user_departments
-  Available search terms: department_name, department_abbreviation, user_first_name, user_last_name
+  + Available search terms: department_name, department_abbreviation, user_first_name, user_last_name
-  Available search types: partial, exact
+  + Available search types: partial, exact
-  Parameter is what needs to be searched
+  + Parameter is what needs to be searched
-  Multiple searches can be done by seperating them with an &
+  + Multiple searches can be done by seperating them with an &

 `POST /user_departments`
 Creates a new user_department.
 The body of POST should be a valid User_Department.
 Returns the id of the created user_department.